 Acquiring oil and natural gas properties requires HighPeak Energy to assess reservoir and infrastructure characteristics, including recoverable reserves, future oil and gas prices and their applicable differentials, development and operating costs, and potential liabilities, including environmental liabilities.
 In connection with these assessments, HighPeak Energy performs a review of the subject properties that it believes to be generally consistent with industry practices.
 Such assessments are inexact and inherently uncertain.
 For these reasons, the properties HighPeak Energy acquired at the Closing, or may acquire in the future, may not produce as expected.
 In connection with the assessments, HighPeak Energy performs a review of the subject properties, but such a review may not reveal all existing or potential problems.
 In the course of due diligence, HighPeak Energy may not review every well, pipeline or associated facility.
-HighPeak Energy cannot necessarily observe structural and environmental problems, such as groundwater contamination, when a review is performed.
 HighPeak Energy may be unable to obtain contractual indemnities from the seller for liabilities created prior to HighPeak Energy's purchase of the property.
 HighPeak Energy may be required to assume the risk of the physical condition of the properties in addition to the risk that the properties may not perform in accordance with its expectations.
 Additionally, the success of future acquisitions will depend on HighPeak Energy's ability to integrate effectively the then-acquired business into its then-existing operations.
 The process of integrating acquired assets may involve unforeseen difficulties and may require a disproportionate amount of managerial and financial resources.
-HighPeak Energy's failure to achieve consolidation savings, to incorporate the additionally acquired assets into its then-existing operations successfully, or to minimize any unforeseen operational difficulties, or the failure to acquire future assets at all, could have a
+HighPeak Energy's failure to achieve consolidation savings, to incorporate the additionally acquired assets into its then-existing operations successfully, or to minimize any unforeseen operational difficulties, or the failure to acquire future assets at all, could have a material adverse effect on its financial condition and results of operations.